jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ## 15. Historical works (work in progress)
 <!-- ==================================================== -->

 ### 15.1.
+Adding records for historical works

+* The following records may be created for historical works:
+    * Inspection
+    * FPN
+* In addition to the inspection or FPN record, a new historical works record will be automatically created and assigned to workstream '000'.
+    * The works reference number in Street Manager will be set to the 'historical permit reference number' entered in the process of adding an inspection or FPN for historical works.
+* See works statuses for more details on how works records are differentiated.

+### 15.2.
 Managing historical works

-* A new historical works record will be automatically created when adding  an inspection or FPN for works recorded outside of Street Manager.
-* The existing historical reference number in EToN is entered manually to match and will also form the Street Manager WRN on the works record.
 * PAs may be created on an existing historical works record.
-    * Workstream to be set when creating the first PA.
+    * Workstream to be specified when creating the first PA and may be different to what was previously set in EToN.
-    * The historical works reference number will not change.
+    * The historical works reference number will not change as a result of adding a new PA or selecting a different workstream.
-* See works statuses for more details on how works records are differentiated.

 <!-- ==================================================== -->